We made several decisions that propelled us toward the goal of paying off our debt. These are ten of the most important things we did!

 Learning to say “no” is probably the least fun, but definitely one of the most important things we did.
 In order to stay within our budget and be able to have extra money to apply toward debt, we often had to say “no.”

-We were consistently saying “no” to things we wanted now so that we can more easily say “yes” to things we want later.
+In order to stay on track, we were consistently saying “no” to things we wanted now so that we could more easily say “yes” to things we want later.

 My husband and I had to choose between the pain of saying “no” now versus the pain of a life lived in bondage to debt.
 We decided some temporary sacrifices are worth the long-term benefits of being debt free.

 At times, saying “no” has been really hard.
 The reality is, it’s fun to be able to buy things and go places and do what we want whenever we want.
 But we have made many small decisions in support of our larger goal of paying off our debt, and it has been worthwhile in every way.

 If you are wanting to get out of debt, I’d like to encourage you to set a goal for yourself.
 Make a plan.
 Once you have action steps planned out, it’s so much easier to stick with it.